• Blog

 The power of media is a fact of society and proves even truer today with rapid advances such as AI and social media.
 As society changes, the media and related industries change to reflect relevance.

-Iconic films from the Golden Age in Hollywood
+Iconic films from the Golden Age of Hollywood

-Not only did the Hollywood Golden Age substantiate names like Charles Chaplin, Judy Garland, Fred Astaire, and countless others still found on Hollywood’s Walk of Fame, but the contributions of directors like Alfred Hitchcock, John Ford, and William Wyler have become timeless, too.
+Not only did the Golden Era of Hollywood substantiate names like Charles Chaplin, Judy Garland, Fred Astaire, and countless others still found on Hollywood’s Walk of Fame, but the contributions of directors like Alfred Hitchcock, John Ford, and William Wyler have become timeless, too.

 The following films are some of the most notable for its time: